rabbitmq/rabbitmq-website/site/stream.md

 ## <a id="tls" class="anchor" href="#tls">TLS Support</a>

 To use TLS for stream connections, [TLS must be configured](/ssl.html) in the broker.
-To enable TLS-enabled stream connections, add a TLS listener for STOMP using the `stream.listeners.ssl.*` configuration keys.
+To enable TLS-enabled stream connections, add a TLS listener for streams using the `stream.listeners.ssl.*` configuration keys.

 The plugin will use core RabbitMQ server certificates and key (just like AMQP 0-9-1 and AMQP 1.0 listeners do):